asearfos/chipper/docs/chipper_manual.md

 Any signal between syllables will be grey and will not be considered in the analysis.
 Similarly, any noise (determined using the Noise Threshold from the previous step) will be white and will not be considered in the analysis.

+You can return to this widget as many times as you wish to visualize the segmentation and chosen threshold for any songs of interest.

 Below is the example song with the *default* syllable similarity threshold.
 In this case, the syntax is close to what we would consider correct for this